felwal/felwal.github.io/content/projects/spotify-librarian.md

 {{< youtube 35srVpMqtcM >}}

-### Problem

-One problem we tried to tackle is users becoming disengaged over time, either due to repetitive recommendations or a lack of motivation to explore new music.
-The design also aims to make the Spotify experience a bit more personal.

 ### Ape Intelligence

-I am a bit critical of the challenge starting with a specific technology (AI) rather than from an actual problem – because AI has costs.
+AI has costs.
 The design tries to challenge the cornucopian paradigm by being ephemeral, making some of the material costs visible, and possibly making the user reconsider if they really need AI-recommendations right now.[^cornucopia] I also think there is something we lose when being served everything we want all the time, automatic and perfectly tailored.
 The Librarian has a life of their own and doesn't only exist to please the user.

 ### Music bananas